centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 **Price Rules Screen**

-Pictured here is the page that lists all of the price rules that calculate the sell price per user.
+Pictured here is the page that lists all the price rules that calculate the sell price per user.
 This is where you can add discounts, taxes, and many other types of payment calculations.

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>